Ramadevi Choudhury: Role after independence of India

 After the Independence of India in 1947, Rama Devi dedicated herself to the cause of Bhoodan and Gramdan movement of Acharya Vinoba Bhave.
 In 1952 she along with her husband she travelled on foot about 4000 kilometres across the state to propagate the message of giving land and wealth to the landless and poor.
 From 1928, Rama Devi stayed in the Alaka Ashram at Jagatsingpur.

-She helped set up the Utkal Khadi Mandal and also established a Teachers’ Training Centre and Balwadi at Ramchandrapur.
+She helped set up the Utkal Khadi Mandal and also established a Teachers' Training Centre and Balwadi at Ramchandrapur.
 In 1950 she set up a Tribal Welfare Centre at Dumburugeda.
 During the 1951 famine she and Malati worked in famine relief in Koraput.
 She worked to aid soldiers affected by the Indo-Chinese War of 1962.

 During the Emergency she protested by bringing out her own newspaper along with Harekrushna Mahatab and Nilamani Routray.
-The Gram Sevak Press, was banned by the government and was arrested along with other leaders from Orissa like Nabakrushna Choudhuri, Harekrushna Mahatab, Manmohan Chowdhury, Smt.
+The Gram Sevak Press, was banned by the government and was arrested along with other leaders from Orissa like Nabakrushna Choudhury, Harekrushna Mahatab, Manmohan Chowdhury, Smt.
 Annapurna Moharana, Jaykrushana Mohanty, and others.

 She established a primary school, Shishu Vihar and a cancer hospital at Cuttack.